actinia-org/actinia-introduction/docs/index.md

 Request **methods**:

 * In REST APIs, every request has an HTTP method type associated with it.
-* The most common HTTP methods include:
+* The most common HTTP methods (or verbs) include:
 * `GET` - a GET request asks to receive a copy of a resource
-* `POST` - a POST request sends data to a server in order to create a new resource
+* `POST` - a POST request sends data to a server in order to change or update resources
-* `PUT` - a PUT request sends data to a server in order to modify an existing resource
+* `PUT` - a PUT request sends data to a server in order to replace existing or create new resources
-* `DELETE` - a DELETE request is sent to delete a resource
+* `DELETE` - a DELETE request is sent to remove or destroy a resource

 Response **codes**: